ElixorTeam/Shorty.Client/README.md

 ## 🔗 Shorty

-> Shorty is a modern URL shortening service designed for simplicity and efficiency.
+> Shorty is a URL shortening service designed for simplicity and efficiency.
 Create short, shareable links, track detailed analytics, and manage them seamlessly—all in one place.

 ![](./assets/screenshoot.jpeg)